 Plus 9 Things Parents Will Flip For

 Ace is built to last.
 Besides being specifically designed to withstand any splashes, spills, or even the shower, Ace also comes with an adjustable wristband that keeps pace with growing bodies.

 Your kid doesn’t need a smartphone.
 Parents can set up Fitbit Ace for their kids using their phone or tablet (see “How the Fitbit Family Account Works” below).
-Ace automatically syncs to Android and iOS devices (Windows coming soon).
+Ace automatically syncs to Android, iOS devices, and Windows 10 devices.

 But if they have one, they won’t miss your calls.
 Fitbit Ace displays call notifications when your kid’s connected smartphone is nearby.